HIPAA-Compliant Cloud Storage: 10 Best Providers Ranked (2026)

 Best for: Practices already using consumer Dropbox or Google Drive for non-PHI and looking to extend a HIPAA-compliant layer on top without changing the user experience entirely.

-Configuration trap: Sookasa's protection ends at the file boundary.
-PHI in shared links, metadata, or comments outside Sookasa's encrypted vault isn't covered.
+Configuration trap: Sookasa's protection ends at the file boundary, leaving PHI in shared links, metadata, or comments outside the encrypted vault uncovered by the layer.

 10. pCloud Business